material-components/material-components-android/docs/theming/Motion.md

 override fun onCreate(savedInstanceState:  Bundle?) {

-  val exit  =  MaterialSharedAxis.create(this, MaterialSharedAxis.X, true).apply {
+  val exit  =  MaterialSharedAxis.create(this, MaterialSharedAxis.X, forward = true).apply {

     // Only run the transition on the contents of this activity, excluding
     // system bars or app bars if provided by the app’s theme.